ardislu/sheets-to-csv-archive/README.md

 3. Copy the code from `Code.gs` in this repository and paste it into the `Code.gs` file in the GAS editor

+4. Copy the code from `download.html` in this repository and paste it into a new `download.html` file in the GAS editor (create a new file using the GAS editor)

-4. Save the GAS project
+5. Save the GAS project

 ## Usage